A limited number of 2024 departures are now available! Don't miss out - click to find out more.

-Lhasa is a quickly growing modern city but among the narrow, old streets you will feel a million miles from the stresses and strains of the modern world.
-Wander the Barkhor Circuit to see traditionally dressed locals, stalls of religious trinkets and prostrating pilgrims.
-Inside the Jokhang Temple, the devotion is palpable as people worship in the flickering light of yak butter candles.
+Wander around the Barkhor Circuit to see traditionally dressed locals, stalls of religious trinkets and prostrating pilgrims.
+Inside the Jokhang Temple, the devotion is palpable as queues of people worship in the flickering light of yak butter candles.
 There will also be a visit to Sera Monastery, one of the three great monasteries of Tibet, to witness the debating monks.
 Tonight, enjoy a Tibetan dinner and dance.
 (B,L,D)

 The Potala Palace is an architectural wonder, towering over the city.
 The former winter palace of the Dalai Lama, it houses thousands of rooms filled with old treasures.
 Next, explore Norbulingka, the summer residence of the Dalai Lama, set in parkland just outside the city.
 (B,L,D)

-Travel across Tibet's stark plains to Shigatse.
-Dominated by a fort reminiscent of the Potala, Shigatse is Tibet's second city and the traditional seat of the Panchen Lama.
+Travel across Tibet’s stark plains to Shigatse.
+Dominated by a fort reminiscent of the Potala, Shigatse is Tibet’s second city and the traditional seat of the Panchen Lama.
 Enjoy some free time to explore the local markets.
-The next day, continue by road to New Tingri admiring the awe-inspiring views of the mighty Himalayas as we go.
 (B,L,D)

-Rise early to see a glorious sunrise over Everest before returning to New Tingri.
+Rise early to see a glorious sunrise over Everest (weather permitting) before returning to New Tingri.
 (B,L,D)

 Perched on a hill over the Yarlung River, legend says that the ancient Yumbulhakang Palace was the first building in Tibet and the palace of the first Tibetan king.
 Continue to the Chang Chun Monastery and the King’s Tombs before returning to Lhasa.
 (B,L)